lindeskar/al-crossplane/gcp-provider.md

    EOF
    ```

-1. Download a service account key file (JSON)
-   Store the file in `$HOME/Downloads/gcp-credentials.json`
+1. Download a service account key file (JSON) and store the file in `$HOME/Downloads/gcp-credentials.json`.

 1. Create secret from GCP key file: